godaddy/godaddy.github.io/_posts/2018-10-02-mocking-soap-apis-in-functional-tests-using-nock.md

 ## Conclusion

-Using nock will make your functional test less flaky and more independent of external factors.
+Using Nock will make your functional test less flaky and more independent of external factors.
 This will make your CICD more robust, fast and trustable.
 Hence, increasing your productivity and decreasing the time waiting for the build to be green with your fingers crossed.